 11. Compost Food Scraps, Skip the Garbage Disposal

-Scrape your plate into the compost pail instead of the garbage disposal.
+Scrape your plate into the compost pail instead of the garbage disposal or trash.
 Your food scraps will get turned into compost, in turn used to grow your food – instead of filling our sewer system with food particles and fats, oils and greases that clog pipes.
 A win-win, we say!

 (What, you’re not composting at home yet?!
-Come get a free starter kit with pail at City Hall’s recycling center.)
+Come get a free countertop pail at City Hall’s recycling center.)

 12. Bring Your Own Fork

 Reject plastic cutlery – it can barely stand up to a meal anyway!
 Wrap a set of utensils in a cloth napkin and tuck it into your bag.
 (Pick up cheap metal utensils at the thrift shop.)
 If you eat out for lunch often, think how much plastic you’ll prevent from going into the landfill!

 Here are reusable supplies to keep on hand to make your new green habits easy.
 Remember to shop your house first!

 - Reusable tote bags